Sudan Safety Guide

 Currency Exchange Scams

-Use official banks or established exchange bureaus only, count money carefully before leaving, and be aware of current exchange rates before transactions
+Exchange money at banks or reputable exchange offices only, count money carefully yourself, know current exchange rates

 Safety Tips